-Sandy-Displaced Families Can Receive Assistance Through March 22, 2013
+Sandy-Displaced Families Can Receive Assistance Through March 8, 2013

-For Immediate Release Thursday, March 7, 2013 Contact: Michael Drewniak Kevin Roberts 609-777-2600
+For Immediate Release Thursday, February 21, 2013 Contact: Michael Drewniak Kevin Roberts 609-777-2600

-Trenton, NJ - The Christie Administration today announced that the Federal Emergency Management Agency's (FEMA) Transitional Sheltering Assistance (TSA) Program has been extended at the Administration's request for an additional 14 days to the end of March 22, 2013.
-The extension means eligible households can receive TSA assistance through March 22 with a check-out date of March 23, 2013.
+Trenton, NJ - The Christie Administration today announced that the Federal Emergency Management Agency's (FEMA) Transitional Sheltering Assistance (TSA) Program has been extended at the Administration's request for an additional 14 days to the end of March 8, 2013.
+The extension means eligible households can receive TSA assistance through March 8 with a check-out date of March 9, 2013.

-"Many of our Sandy-displaced families remain in need of assistance as they continue to locate a more permanent housing solution," said Governor Christie.
-"I thank FEMA for their continued recognition of the challenges and continued needs faced by these families, as well as their work with my Administration to ensure they have the relief they need.
+"Many Sandy-displaced families have not been able to locate more permanent housing through no fault of their own," said Governor Christie.
+"We thank FEMA for recognizing this reality by again extending the Transitional Sheltering Assistance Program.
 The extension will give these families additional time to work out a housing solution that meets their needs."